-- Formation of binary supermassive black holes results in their coalescence in a reasonable time only if there is a continuous supply of low angular momentum stars which can interact with the binary and make it shrink. - The standard loss cone theory for a spherical galaxy predicts that this reservoir is quickly depleted and very slowly repopulated - this is the final parsec problem. - In the case of realistic, non-spherical merger remnants, this problem is believed to be alleviated because of existence of large amount of stars on centrophilic orbits, which can overwhelm the loss cone depletion. - Our detailed analysis indicates that the non-spherical torques alone still cannot keep the loss cone full. - Two-body relaxation still plays substantial role in the simulations, which it shouldn't in a real galaxy.
-It is not yet clear whether we may simulate the binary evolution reliably.
+- Formation of binary supermassive black holes results in their coalescence in a reasonable time only if there is a continuous supply of low angular momentum stars which can interact with the binary and make it shrink. - The standard loss cone theory for a spherical galaxy predicts that this reservoir is quickly depleted and very slowly repopulated this is the final parsec problem. - In the case of realistic, non-spherical merger remnants, this problem is believed to be alleviated because of existence of large amount of stars on centrophilic orbits, which can overwhelm the loss cone depletion. - It is not yet clear whether we may simulate this process reliably.